Kong/kong-confluent/Kong Konnect and Confluent Cloud/Kong Konnect and Confluent Cloud.md

 ### konnect.yaml

-For the simplest Kong Service and Route creation uses the following declaration:
+For the simplest Kong Service and Route creation use the following declaration:

 ```